strautomator/core/README.md

     $ make update

-Or to do a "dry run" and test the startup routing with the current settings:
+Or to do a "dry run" and test the startup routine with the current settings:

     $ make dry-run